-PPO and HMO medical, and prescription drug incurred claims were developed based on actual claims experience through September 2016 (October 2016 for prescription drugs).
+PPO and HMO medical, prescription drug, and EGWP incurred claims were developed based on actual claims experience through June 2018 and projected EGWP subsidy amounts for Plan Year 2018.
 Projected incurred claims used to develop projected claims amounts include claims that are assumed to be incurred but not reported.
-Claims were trended and adjusted for plan design changes in effect for Plan Year 2017.
-Projected EGWP revenue amounts for Plan Year 2017 are based on a blend of historical information and expectations concerning payment changes from Medicare for EGWP programs.
+Claims were trended and adjusted for plan design changes in effect for Plan Year 2018.